K0V0/BandzoneAndroidUnofficial/README.md

 - [ ] performace during scrolling list first time, maybe glide library issue for loading files stored offline
 - [x] [IMPORTANT] app loses connection and play only saved tracks after some time when phone screen off
 - [x] [IMPORTANT] times on some tracks inaccurate (10-20x times, see band "Container")
+- [ ] [IMPORTANT] times inaccurate again - old fix used durations from API, current backend does not send them.
+Affects VBR mp3s missing the Xing header (see band "The Wilderness", album "The Wilderness II")
 - [x] set alphabetical ordering of saved bands
 - [x] when changing mode from offline or vice versa and reloading activity, searcfield content deleted if something there
 - [ ] check the possibility to add next/previous band to player widget in bands list